Oakraven79/pavlov_rcon_tcl/README.md

 Step 3.
 Edit `server.json` and supply the credentials for your servers or servers ("display_name" is the name of the server in the app )

 Step 4.
 Run `PavlovRcon.exe`

+(Optional)

+Step 5.
+Edit maps.json and add your own maps.

 ### Option 2: Run from Python source